Gordon Southern1

 - Appears on charts:

-William was the youngest of five sons.1 William Wilberforce Harris Greathed was born on 21 December 1826 in Paris, France, as a British Subject.1,2 He was the son of Edward Harris and Mary Elizabeth Glyn.
-He was baptized on 6 February 1827 in British Embassy Chapel, Paris, France.3 William entered Addiscombe Military College in February 1843, and received a commission as second-lieutenant in the Bengal Engineers on 9 December 1844.
+William Wilberforce Harris Greathed CB was born on 21 December 1826 in Paris, France, as a British Subject.1,2,3 He was the son of Edward Harris and Mary Elizabeth Glyn.
+William was the youngest of five sons.1 He was baptised on 6 February 1827 in British Embassy Chapel, Paris, France, The ceremony was performed by H Y Henxman.4,5,6 William entered Addiscombe Military College in February 1843, and received a commission as second-lieutenant in the Bengal Engineers on 9 December 1844.
 In 1846 he went to India, attached to the sappers and miners at Meerut, in 1847 he was appointed to the irrigation department.
 In the second Sikh War 1848, he joined the field force before Mooltan, taking part in the seige, he was the first officer through the breech.
 He then joined Lord Gough, being present at the Battle of Guyerat on 21 February 1849.
 William served with the Army of the Punjab, 1848-9, in the capacity of the Assistant Field Engineer.
 He was present at the first and second sieges of Mooltan, capture of Chenoit, battle of Goozerat (medal and two clasps); mentioned in the despatch of Major-General Whish, Commanding 1st Infantry Division Army of the Punjab dated 22 February 1849.
 After he resumed his work at the irrigation department taking a furlough in 1852 for two years in England.
 On his return he was Executive Engineer at Barrackpore.
 In 1855 he was Consulting Engineer to the East Indian Railway.
 He was there when the mutiny broke out at Meerut, followed by the seizure of Delhi in May 1857.
-John Russell Colvin, Lieutenant Govenor of the North West Provinces, attached him to his staff at Agra, employing him to carry despatches to Meerut.
+John Russell Colvin, Lieutenant Governor of the North West Provinces, attached him to his staff at Agra, employing him to carry despatches to Meerut.
 He was appointed to the staff of Sir H Barnard at Jumna where he took part in the action at Badlee-ka-Aera, on 8 June, being in charge of the left attack.

-He served in the Mutiny Campaign of 1857-8, on special duty under the orders of His Honor the Lieutenant-Govenor, North Western Provinces.
-On the 14 and 15 May 1857, he opened communication between Allyghur and Meerut, which had been closed since the 10th.
-He raised and commanded the Agra Volunteer Horse, which recovered and held the station and district of Allyghur - Carried despatches from His Excellency the Govenor-General to Sir Henry Barnard, Commanding the Delhi Field Force; travelling alone on 3-5 June 1857 from Agra to Aleepore on the road from Umballa to Delhi.
+He served in the Mutiny Campaign of 1857-8, on special duty under the orders of His Honor the Lieutenant- Governor, North Western Provinces.
+On the 14 and 15 May 1857, he opened communication between Allyghur and Meerut, which had been closed since the 10 May.
+He raised and commanded the Agra Volunteer Horse, which recovered and held the station and district of Allyghur - Carried despatches from His Excellency the Governor -General to Sir Henry Barnard, Commanding the Delhi Field Force; travelling alone on 3 to 5 June 1857 from Agra to Aleepore on the road from Umballa to Delhi.

 He was brought to the notice of the Commander-in-Chief in despatches of Colonel Baird Smith, Chief Engineer, dated 17 September 1857; mentioned in General Orders of Major-General Reed, dated 17 July 1857.
 He was also mentioned in the minute of His Excellency the Right Honorable Lord Canning published in the London Gazette of 16 March 1860.
 He received, whilst a subaltern, the Civil Order of the Bath.
 He served in the capacity of Field Engineer with Colonel Seaton's column in December 1857.
 He was present at the actions of Gungeree, Putialee and Mynpoorie.
 He was mentioned in despatches of Colonel Seaton, C.B., dated 15 and 18 December 1857.
 He served as Directing Engineer during the capture of Lucknow in March 1858 and was mentioned Colonel Harnes' report, 19 March 1859.
 He was brought to the notice of the Commander-in-Chief in Brigadier Napier's report dated 21 March 1859, and in Sir J Outram's report published in the North Western Provinces gazette of 5 April 1859 (Medal and two clasps and Brevet-Major)